GlebBatykov/minerva/README.md

 `Minerva` contains a number of ready-made middlewares:

-- `Cookie Auth Middleware` - can be used to verify authorization by cookies;
+- `CookieAuthMiddleware` - can be used to verify authorization by cookies;
 - `JwtAuthMiddleware` - can be used to verify JWT authorization;
-- `Error Middleware` - used to handle errors that occurred in subsequent middlewares in the pipeline;
+- `ErrorMiddleware` - used to handle errors that occurred in subsequent middlewares in the pipeline;
-- `Endpoint Middleware` - used to match an incoming request with the endpoints specified in `Minerva`.
+- `EndpointMiddleware` - used to match an incoming request with the endpoints specified in `Minerva`.
 Must be the last in the pipeline;
-- `Static Files Middleware` - can be used to organize the distribution of static files;
+- `StaticFilesMiddleware` - can be used to organize the distribution of static files;
-- `Redirection Middleware` - can be used to organize redirects, taking into account the availability of appropriate access rights.
+- `RedirectionMiddleware` - can be used to organize redirects, taking into account the availability of appropriate access rights.
 Using this handler, for example, you can implement a gateway microservice.

 ## Custom middlewares